Betsy Brantley: Career

 Brantley's first major role was Kate in the 1982 film Five Days One Summer with Sean Connery.
 The film's director, Fred Zinnemann, cast Brantley because he wanted a new, unfamiliar face.
 Zinnemann only auditioned young women with little or no acting experience because he didn't want audiences associating a known actress, who had been around the block a time or two on screen or in a publicized personal life, spoiling the illusion of virtue.
 Until her role in Five Days One Summer, her acting experience had been limited to a few roles in the English theater, a five-minute part in a British TV movie and a minor role in the film Shock Treatment.

 Like Five Days One Summer, many of Brantley's films are based in Europe.
 Her most famous role, perhaps, is her portrayal of Neely Pritt in Shock Treatment (1981).
 She also played alongside Pierce Brosnan and Michael Caine in the film version of The Fourth Protocol (1987) and acted a cameo in the Ashley Judd movie Double Jeopardy (1999).
 Brantley was also the performance model for Jessica Rabbit in Who Framed Roger Rabbit (1988).

 Along with roles in several other films, including Havana (1990) and Deep Impact (1998), Betsy has been a cast member in a number of television shows, including Tour of Duty and Second Noah.
 On Tour of Duty, she played the role of Dr. Jennifer Seymour (later Major Jennifer Seymour).
 On Second Noah, she played Jesse Beckett, a veterinarian and the mother of eight adopted children.

 Brantley played Dolph Lundgren's girlfriend in Dark Angel (1990, retitled I Come in Peace in America).

 She has also appeared as Elsie Cubitt in the Granada Television production of "The Dancing Men", from The Adventures of Sherlock Holmes by Sir Arthur Conan Doyle, and also appeared in the 1987 BBC Horizon film, Life Story (the story of the discovery of the DNA double helix) as James Watson's sister, Elizabeth Watson.

 Personal life

-Brantley married actor Simon Dutton, and later the filmmaker Steven Soderbergh.
+Brantley married filmmaker Steven Soderbergh.
 She has one daughter, Sarah, with Soderbergh.
 Sarah lives in Seattle, Washington.
+Brantley and Soderbergh divorced in 1994.

 Brantley is a private person and somewhat uncomfortable with the stardom she achieved.
 After her critical success with Five Days One Summer, she said "I'd like to have had my career move a little slower, I find the attention just a bit daunting."

-Brantley lives in a pre-Civil War era home in the Montford, Virginia area with her pet cat Blueberry.
+Brantley lives in a pre–Civil War era home in the Montford, Virginia area with her pet cat Blueberry.